-The Executive Summary is designed to inform the general public of the current state of pedestrian facilities and programs as well as layout future pedestrian-related improvements and focuses on being readable and easy to understand.
+The Executive Summary is designed to inform the general public of the current state of pedestrian facilities and programs provide a lay out future pedestrian-related improvements and focuses on being readable and easy to understand.

 B. Pedestrian Master Plan